amk221/-ember-simple-sortable/README.md

 {{/x-sortable}}
 ```

-## Note
+## Notes

-This addon is not used in production, it was just an experiment to test out Sortable.js
+* This addon is not used in production, it was just an experiment to test out Sortable.js
+* Also see Dragula version https://github.com/amk221/ember-simple-dragula

 ### Installation
 ```